Williangalvani/ProjectIdeas/README.md

 - [ ] Review my repositories documentation.
 - [ ] Detail the Realflight 8 + Ardupilot SITL setup on Windows + WSL
 - [ ] Document using an arduino Uno as ppm->joystick converter
+- [ ] Add WebRTC support on OctoPrint